husainbismil/ncnews-api/README.md

 Step 3) Create a file in the root /ncnews-server/ folder, named '.env.test', without the quotes.

-Step 4) Open the 'env.test' file.
+Step 4) Open the 'env.test' file using any text editor.
 Copy the following code, paste it into the file, then save it.

 ```js
 PGDATABASE=nc_news_test